BoccheseGiacomo/gol_lm/README.md

 ### Initial Setup and Configuration

-Gol-LM operates on a two-dimensional grid, with each cell representing its state within the Game of Life (GoL) cellular automaton. inputs and rewards are forced as boundary conditions on the Gol board.
+Gol-LM operates on a two-dimensional grid, with each cell representing its state within the Game of Life (GoL) cellular automaton.
+Inputs and rewards are forced as boundary conditions on the Gol board.
 The grid is divided into specific regions:

 ![gollmpreview](https://github.com/user-attachments/assets/339917d0-55de-4d41-9a30-a993c80bbdf3)